 “When it comes to generating retirement income, investors arguably spend the most time and effort on selecting ”good” investment funds/managers—the so called alpha decision—as well as the

 asset allocation, or beta, decision.
 However, alpha and beta are just two elements of a myriadof important financial planning decisions for the average investor, many of which can have a farmore significant impact on retirement income. ”

 The paper goes on to conclude that by using sound financial planning strategies, what they call “gamma”, a retiree can expect to generate up to 22.6% more in what they call “certainy-quivalent income.”
 Basically – more retirement income.

 Planning matters!
 Planning is not the same as investment advice.
 A good plan should be crafted before anyone recommends an investment to you.
 If you interview someone and they quickly start discussing their investment approach without first talking about a financial plan, then they may not be the best advisor for you.

 3. Don’t Hire an Advisor That Has a Misplaced Focus on Asset Allocation

 “The motivation for this paper is the concern that financial advice – the topic of this conference – tends to focus on financial assets, applying tools that give prominence to the asset allocation decision.
-But most people have little financial wealth, and financial tools are often silent on the levers that will have a much larger effect on retirement security for the majority of Americans.
+But…. financial tools are often silent on the levers that will have a much larger effect on retirement security for the majority of Americans.
 These levers include delaying retirement, tapping housing equity through a reverse mortgage, and controlling spending.
-Moreover, even for many with substantial assets, these non-financial levers may be as powerful as asset allocation in attaining retirement security.”
+Moreover… for many with substantial assets, these non-financial levers may be as powerful as asset allocation in attaining retirement security.”